Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Related Work

 We take a different approach, moving beyond linear sketching entirely.
 Our main result is based on a class of sketches that we collectively refer to as ``Weighted MinHash'' methods \cite{ChiZhu:2017,Shrivastava:2016}.
 These methods include weighted versions of coordinated random sampling \cite{CohenKaplan:2007,CohenKaplan:2013}, as well as the ``Consistent Weighted Sampling'' algorithm \cite{ManasseMcSherryTalwar:2010,GollapudiPanigrahy:2006} and its descendants, which are essentially equivalent, but computationally cheaper to apply \cite{Ioffe:2010,WuLiChen:2019,HaeuplerManasseTalwar:2014}.
 As shown in \Cref{sec:main_result}, Weighted MinHash sketches allows us to handle vectors whose entries have \emph{highly varying magnitude} (in contrast to binary vectors, where all non-zero entries have the same magnitude of $1$).

 Weighted MinHash sketches have been used in a number of applications, including for approximating weighted Jaccard similarity \cite{WuLiChen:2019}, for near-duplicate detection with weighted features \cite{ManasseMcSherryTalwar:2010}, for approximating the distance between two vectors \cite{Ioffe:2010}, and for sketching image histograms \cite{Shrivastava:2016}.
 In many of these applications, the weighted sketches empirically outperform unweighted sketches.
 Weighted MinHash sketches have also been used to compute general ``sum aggregate'' queries, for which the inner product is a special case \cite{CohenKaplan:2013}.
 However, we are not aware of strong worst-case error guarantees for the above applications, let alone for the problem of general inner product estimation.
 Consistent Weighted Sampling has also been used to approximate inner products in \cite{kdd_2017}, albeit using a different estimator than in our work.
 However, non-asymptotic worst-case guarantees are not provided.

-\paragraph{Locality Sensitive Hashing} Finally, we note that the problem of estimating inner products from sketches is closely related to maximum inner product search (MIPS) and cosine similarity search.
-In these problems, the goal is to retrieve vectors from a database with the \emph{highest} inner product (respectively, cosine similarity) with a given query vector.
-A common approach for solving these search problems is locality sensitive hashing \cite{GionisIndykMotwani:1999}, and there exist methods based on both random projections, like SimHash \cite{Charikar:2002}, and methods based on MinHash.
-It has been observed that MinHash methods often outperform SimHash for binary data, which parallels what was previously known for binary inner product estimation \cite{ShrivastavaLi:2014a}.
+\myparagraph{Locality Sensitive Hashing} Finally, our problem of estimating inner products from sketches is closely related to cosine similarity and maximum inner product search (MIPS), where the goal is to retrieve vectors from a database with the \emph{highest} cosine similarity (respectively, inner product) with a given query vector.
+One approach for solving these problems is locality sensitive hashing \cite{GionisIndykMotwani:1999}, and there are methods based on both MinHash and random projections, like SimHash \cite{Charikar:2002}.
+It has been observed that MinHash often outperforms SimHash for binary data, which parallels what was previously known for binary inner product estimation \cite{ShrivastavaLi:2014a}.